 machines like this, avoiding limescale altogether is a far better option than eventually having to descale.

-Both models use heat-resistant polymer tubing for the steam and hot water plumbing, which has many advantages.
+The Mara uses heat-resistant polymer tubing for the steam and hot water plumbing, which has many advantages.
 It’s cheaper and easier to repair or replace when compared with metal piping, and it is resistant to scale.

 Ahm, the maintenance?